 Turquoise is instantly recognized by its bright, waxy robin-egg blue shot through by dark veins.
 It is prized by collectors and jewelry makers but gets pricey.
 So how come sometimes it’s expensive and other times you can get a whole string of blue turquoise for cheap?
 What’s the secret to cheap beads?
 Often they’re not turquoise!
 Some common and inexpensive minerals can be dyed to look like rare and valuable stones.

-Ancient Popularity
+Ancient Popularity of Turquoise

 Turquoise is an iconic gemstone from the deserts of the Middle East and the American Southwest.
 It has been crafted into jewelry for thousands of years.
 How do we know this?
 Turquoise was discovered in the tomb of King Tut.

-Turquoise Hacks & How to Make Turquoise
+How to Make Turquoise From Howlite

 Get a flat baking pan, kitchen tongs, a glass bowl or jar, Ty-D-Bol toilet cleaner or another dye such as blue food coloring or blue cloth dye.
 Experiment to see what dye works best.
-All these materials can be purchased at a 99- Cent Store for around $4.
+All these materials can be purchased at a 99-cent store for around $4.

 Prepare the howlite by placing it on a baking pan.
 Heat it in a kitchen oven at 200°F for at least 30 minutes.
 This opens pore spaces, making them larger than normal.